dotnet/roslyn-analyzers/README.md

 *Latest stable version:* [![NuGet](https://img.shields.io/nuget/v/Microsoft.CodeAnalysis.FxCopAnalyzers.svg)](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers)

 This is the **primary analyzer package** for this repo that contains all **the ported FxCop code analysis rules (CAxxxx)**.
 The documentation for FxCop Analyzers and FAQs about migrating from legacy post-build static analysis also known as "FxCop" to FxCop Analyzers can be found at [docs.microsoft.com/visualstudio/code-quality/install-fxcop-analyzers](https://docs.microsoft.com/visualstudio/code-quality/install-fxcop-analyzers).

+The documentation for all the ported and unported FxCop rules can be found at [docs.microsoft.com/en-us/visualstudio/code-quality/fxcop-rule-port-status](https://docs.microsoft.com/en-us/visualstudio/code-quality/fxcop-rule-port-status).

 This analyzer package contains all the ported FxCop rules that are applicable for both _.NetCore/.NetStandard_ and _Desktop .NetFramework_ projects.
 You **do not need to install any separate analyzer package from this repo to get target-framework specific FxCop rules**.
 [More info about rules in this package](src/Microsoft.CodeAnalysis.FxCopAnalyzers/Microsoft.CodeAnalysis.FxCopAnalyzers.md)